XGenerationLab/XiYanSQL-QwenCoder/README.md

 ## Introduction
 We open-source the first XiYanSQL-QwenCoder-32B model on January 22, 2025, and we look forward to contributing to the text-to-SQL community.
 **XiYanSQL-QwenCoder-32B**, a SQL model fine-tuned on the Qwen2.5Coder-32B model, achieves an EX score of **69.03%** on the BIRD test set, setting a new SOTA under only a single fine-tuned model.
+In the future, we will release more SQL-related models.

 ## Requirements